 Police: Shooter who caused Texas school lockdown in custody

-UVALDE, Texas (AP) — Police in Texas say a shooter who prompted a lockdown at an elementary school has been taken into custody.
+UVALDE, Texas.
+(AP) - At least two hospitals are treating patients Tuesday after a shooter prompted a lockdown at a Texas elementary school.

-The Uvalde Police Department said the person was taken into custody shortly after 1 p.m.
-Tuesday.

-The Uvalde Consolidated Independent School District said an active shooter had been reported at Robb Elementary School, which has an enrollment of just under 600 students.
+The Uvalde Consolidated Independent School District had said an active shooter was reported at Robb Elementary School, which has an enrollment of just under 600 students.

-Uvalde Memorial Hospital said in a Facebook post that it was caring for “several students” in its emergency room, but it did not detail the nature or severity of their injuries.
+Uvalde Memorial Hospital said in a Facebook post that it was caring for “several students” in its emergency room.

-Earlier, the district said that all schools in the district were locked down because of gunshots in the area.
+Another hospital, University Health, said it was treating a child and an adult patient from Robb Elementary.

 Copyright 2022 The Associated Press.
 All rights reserved.